Bosch D-Jetronic Fuel Injection

 D-Jet Fuel Handling Components: The observant will notice a continuous circulation of fuel through the Fuel Return Pipe.

 Because the Fuel Pressure is so important, it should be verified to be correct as one of the first items to be checked after Fuel Pump is verified to be functioning, and this is also how it is presented in the referenced Fault Tracing Manual.

 Measuring Fuel Rail (Fuel Pressure Regulator output) Pressure: I have used an Oil pressure gauge...it is a bit "rustic", and not particularly accurate and I would certainly not use it to adjust FPR output pressure, but it was plenty accurate enough to show fuel pressure was dropping into the cellar under demand (later confirmed to be a result of a rust-blocked in-tank pre-filter, but that's a story for another day...).

-Caution: The Fuel Rail will hold pressure even after the Ign is turned OFF and Fuel Pump stops charging it (the pressure will then only slowly discharge back to zero)...the point is...when troubleshooting injection issues which require opening up the Fuel Rail to insert the Pressure Gauge, use extreme care to be ready for and catch possible squirting fuel, and observe fire preventing practices! ...and having a fire blanket and extinguisher at hand when working with fuel in the open can't hurt!
+Caution: The Fuel Rail will hold pressure even after the Ign is turned OFF and Fuel Pump stops charging it (the pressure will then only slowly discharge back to zero)...the point is...when troubleshooting injection issues which require opening up the Fuel Rail to insert the Pressure Gauge, use extreme care to be ready for, protect yourself from, and catch possible/likely squirting fuel, and observe fire prevention practices! ...and having a fire blanket and extinguisher at hand when working with fuel in the open can't hurt!

 Since the Cold Start Injector is out of the picture and unused in a warmed up engine, the Fuel Rail Pressure can be measured by plumbing the CSI supply line into a pressure gauge (manometer).